 Comma-separated list of program addresses to filter by

 You can specify one or both fields.
-When both are provided, only slots containing activity from the specified accounts and programs are processed.
+When both are provided, slots containing activity from either the specified accounts or the specified programs are processed (the conditions are OR’d together).

 # Filter by accounts onlyfilter: account_ids: "addr1,addr2,addr3"# Filter by program onlyfilter: program_ids: "progAddr"# Filter by both accounts and programsfilter: account_ids: "addr1,addr2" program_ids: "progAddr1,progAddr2"